cpiod/HellpediaCE/README.md

 To update HellpediaCE, go to the Jupiter Hell root directory and type:

-    cd mods
+    cd mods/HellpediaCE
     git pull

 ### Beta testers

-If you are a beta testers, you can used this archive instead: https://github.com/cpiod/HellpediaCE/archive/refs/heads/beta.zip
+If you are a beta tester, you can used this archive instead: https://github.com/cpiod/HellpediaCE/archive/refs/heads/beta.zip

 For the git install, go inside the HellpediaCE folder and type: